[This blog was first posted on 31st March 2021. It has been updated on 16th February 2022.]

 We discussed email automation for event-based triggers earlier.
 You can also set up automated trigger emails to be sent based on certain actions taken by the customer.
 This is known as behavioral email marketing.
 Behavioral triggers are easy to use and can produce great results.
 Moreover, the customer themselves tell your system what messages to send them, which not only ensures relevance and timelines but also places no additional demands on your limited resources.

-In many email automation tools, behaviorally triggered emails are trackable (opens, clicks, etc), targeted, sent in real-time, and scalable.
+In many email marketing automation tools, behaviorally triggered emails are trackable (opens, clicks, etc), targeted, sent in real-time, and scalable.
 You may also be able to:

 - Use auto-forward and auto-reply with messages